DigitalPublishingToolkit/TOD18-Geoblocking/md/17BaumannSweden.md

 ## Anonine

-VPN services make highly effective tools for hiding the identity of Internet users.
+VPN services make highly effective tools for hiding the identity of internet users.
 In Sweden, they predominantly act as efficient, and most importantly, legal, vehicles for circumventing politically motivated data retention practices.
 It is primarily thanks to the legal status of VPN services that Sweden has emerged as a home to a number of local VPN